Here’s why Amazon didn’t take out the money from your purchase:

 - Amazon Says Package Arrived at a Carrier Facility: Meaning?

-What About Amazon Not Taking Out Money of Your Purchase?
+What Is Amazon Not Taking Out Money from Your Purchase About?
+(6 Reasons)

 Is Amazon just throwing you a bone?